When a man tells you that he got rich through hard work, ask him: Whose?"

 The so-called gang masters (caporali) act as intermediaries for employers recruiting workers outside the normal employment channels and without respecting the minimum contractual wages, withholding for themselves part of the pay (a sort of bribery).
 A crucial aspect of the phenomenon concerns the monopoly of the transport system, even obliging farm workers to pay their transfer to their worksites.

-The official data, though, provide a partial picture of the progressive increase in the amount of foreign workers involved in the agricultural sector, as said data concern only workers regularly employed.
+The official data provide a partial picture of the progressive increase in the number of foreign workers involved in the agricultural sector, as said data concern only workers regularly employed.
 Therefore, the statistics do not include a consistent number of workers totally lacking contractual protection (the so-called "undeclared employment" – "lavoro nero") and workers with a partial contractual protection (the so-called "under declared employment" "lavoro grigio").
 In the latter case, farm workers are formally hired, but employers report to the Social Security Agency fewer days of employment than those actually worked.